ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 bound on how stale a query response can be without being rejected.

-The exact caveats of the above guarantees depend naturally on the security of underlying cryptographic primitives, and also the deployment mode that the transparency log relies on:
+The exact caveats of the above guarantees depend naturally on the security of underlying cryptographic primitives and also the deployment mode that the transparency log relies on:

-- Third-Party Management and Third-Party Auditing require an assumption that the transparency log and the third-party manager/auditor do not collude to trick users into accepting malicious results.
+- Third-Party Management and Third-Party Auditing require an assumption that the transparency log and the third-party manager or auditor do not collude to trick users into accepting malicious results.
 - Contact Monitoring requires an assumption that the user that owns a label and all users that look up the label do the necessary monitoring afterwards.